Silent Hill: Concept and influences

-The games are known to have drawn influence from media such as Jacob's Ladder, Phantoms, Twin Peaks, Session 9, Hellraiser, Stephen King's The Mist, The Lost World, and the art of Francis Bacon, largely through cultivating a technique of inducing fear through more psychological levels of perception.
+The games are known to have drawn influence from media such as Jacob's Ladder, Phantoms, Twin Peaks, Hellraiser, Stephen King's The Mist, The Lost World, and the art of Francis Bacon, largely through cultivating a technique of inducing fear through more psychological levels of perception.
 Many sequences and tropes from these films share identical concepts.
 The films and television series of American filmmaker David Lynch are also acknowledged to have influenced Team Silent during the production of the initial games, especially Silent Hill 2.

 Another major influence is Japanese horror, with comparisons made to classical Japanese Noh theatre and early 20th-century fiction writers, such as Edogawa Rampo.
 The town of Silent Hill is a small rural American town imagined by the creative team.
 It was based on Western literature and films, as well as on depictions of American towns in European and Russian culture.
 The version of the town from the film adaptations of the first and third games is loosely based on the central Pennsylvania town of Centralia.
 (Note: A modern ghost town, engulfed in smoke because of a still burning fire in an underground coal mine.)

 The Order's religion is based on various characteristics of different religions, such as the origins of Christianity, Aztec rituals, Shinto shrines, as well as Japanese folklore.
 The names of gods in the organization's religion were conceived by Hiroyuki Owaku, but they have Aztec and Mayan motifs, as Owaku used pronunciations from these civilizations as a reference.
 Certain religious items appearing in the series were conceived by the team, and for others, various religions were used as a basis.
 The evil spirit-dispelling substance Aglaophotis, which appears in the first installment and Silent Hill 3, is based on a herb of similar name and nature in the Kabbalah (Jewish mysticism).
 The name of the talisman called the "Seal of Metatron" references the angel Metatron.

+The title of Silent Hill is derived from Japan's prefecture Shizuoka Prefecture – translated literally, shizuoka (静岡県) means "silent hill".
+This was because one of the staff members was from Shizuoka Prefecture.